standardsemiconductor/VELDT-getting-started/README.md

 	ghc-options: -Wall -fexpose-all-unfoldings -fno-worker-wrapper -fplugin=GHC.TypeLits.Extra.Solve\
 r -fplugin=GHC.TypeLits.KnownNat.Solver	-fplugin=GHC.TypeLits.Normalise
 ```
-If you don't feel like typing this, just copy the `veldt.cabal` file in the [veldt] directory of this repo.
 We won't go through everything about this cabal file, but here are the highlights. `exposed-modules` are the modules we export from the library to be used in our demos.
-So far we see `Veldt.Counter`, we will create a directory `Veldt` then inside create a file `Counter.hs`.
+So far we see `Veldt.Counter`, we will create a directory `Veldt` with a file `Counter.hs`.
 This will have our counter source code.
 The `build-depends` section lists our library dependencies.
 Notably the `clash-prelude` package provides important functions and types that are crucial for hardware.
-We use `lens` to make working with data types easier and especially "zooming" into substates. `interpolate` is used for inline primitives when we need have Yosys infer hardware IP. `base` provides standard haskell functions and types.
-The `ghc-typelits...` packages are plugins help the clash compiler infer types.
+We use `lens` zoom and mutate substates. `interpolate` is used for inline primitives when we need Yosys to infer hardware IP. `base` provides standard haskell functions and types.
+The `ghc-typelits...` packages are plugins to help the clash compiler infer types.
 The next section is `default-extensions`, these help us reduce boilerplate and clean up syntax. `NoImplicitPrelude` is especially important, it says we don't want the standard Haskell prelude imported implicitly, we want to explicitly import the Clash prelude. `ghc-options` turns on warnings and activates plugins.

-Create a directory `Veldt`
+Create a directory `Veldt` with a file `Counter.hs`.
 ```console
 foo@bar:~/veldt$ mkdir Veldt && cd Veldt
 foo@bar:~/veldt/Veldt$ touch Counter.hs
 ```

 Open `Counter.hs` in your favorite editor.
-Lets name the module, define the api and import some useful packages:
+Lets name the module, list the exports and import some useful packages:
 ```haskell
 module Veldt.Counter
   ( Counter